Ticket to Ride (board game): Ticket to Ride: Track Switcher

 On 6 February 2021, Days of Wonder foreshadowed the release of a single-player brain-teaser puzzle set in 1900 United States, with a Ticket to Ride theme.
 The puzzle was a collaboration between Days of Wonder and Mixlore, the label behind the Logiquest range of 3D brainteasers.
-The game had a global release in October 2021 at a suggested retail price of 24.99€/$25.00, and was available in 13 languages.
+The game had a global release in October 2021, and was available in 13 languages.

 In the puzzle, players had to slide their train engine around slotted tracks in the board, collecting and connecting multicoloured carriages in a specific order to solve each of the supplied 40 puzzles.
 In addition to that, players had to track the number of moves they took on a dial, aiming to use as few turns as possible to solve the scenario and earn the most stars, resulting in the train leaving on time.

 Reception – While giving this puzzle a 7 out of 10, Stephen Hall wrote "While these puzzles do not feel like their source material, they do provide some entertaining challenges."